meganesu/personal-site-v2/src/blog/how-rss-works/how-rss-works.md

 The two main RSS elements are:

 * `<channel>` - Contains information about your overall site, like the URL where it's hosted.
 Each RSS feed has a single `<channel>` element, which contains one or more `<item>` child elements.
 * `<item>` - Contains information about a single unit of content on your site, like a specific blog post or video.
-You'll have several `<item>` elements - one for each piece of content on your site.
+Your feed will have several `<item>` elements - one for each piece of content on your site.

 > Looking for more details about the structure of an RSS feed?
 Here's the formal [RSS specification](https://www.rssboard.org/rss-specification).